giuliamunari/movies-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an application that collects movies and plays videos.

 ## Table of content
 * [The API](#The-API)